2022 Arizona Attorney General election: By county

+By congressional district

+Mayes won five of nine congressional districts, including two that elected Republicans.

 Lawsuit over result

 Hamadeh filed a lawsuit regarding the result of the election.
-On December 20, judge Lee Jantzen of Mohave County Superior Court denied Kris Mayes and Secretary of State Katie Hobbs' motion to dismiss and stated that Hamadeh "is not alleging political motives or fraud or personal agendas being pushed", but "is simply alleging misconduct by mistake, or omission by election officials, led to erroneous count of votes and which if true could have led to an uncertain result."
+On December 20, judge Lee Jantzen of Mohave County Superior Court denied Kris Mayes' and Secretary of State Katie Hobbs' motion to dismiss and stated that Hamadeh "is not alleging political motives or fraud or personal agendas being pushed", but "is simply alleging misconduct by mistake, or omission by election officials, led to erroneous count of votes and which if true could have led to an uncertain result."
 Jantzen added that honest mistakes by officials could not be used to overturn an election.
 Kris Mayes' attorney repeatedly stated that the evidence brought forward by Hamadeh was not large enough to ever be accepted by the strict standards of election law.
-Jantzen dismissed one count of the lawsuit alleging that unverified early ballots were illegal votes.
+Jantzen dismissed one count of the lawsuit, alleging that unverified early ballots were illegal votes.

 This allowed for Hamadeh's lawsuit to proceed to an evidentiary hearing, which was held on December 23, lasting for three hours, with the result being that Judge Jantzen, ruling from the bench, denied Hamadeh's election challenge.
 Jantzen told Hamadeh's lawyer "you just haven't proven your case", with an absence of "even slight information" that "the election was done illegally or incorrectly."
 Jantzen declined to accept Hamadeh's lawyer's request to shift the vote margin as not being in the court's purview.
 Hamadeh's lawyer acknowledged to the court that his findings were insufficient.
-Mayes' attorney stated he would request the court to sanction him over the frivolous nature of the lawsuit, stating that in 37 years of practice he had "never been involved in such a gigantic waste of time as this case," adding "The judiciary and the bar needs to step up to the plate here and to sanction this conduct" and "it has gone too far for too long."
-An attorney for the secretary of state's office commented the proceedings had been a "spectacular waste of everyone's time.”
+Mayes' attorney stated he would request the court to sanction him over the frivolous nature of the lawsuit, stating that in 37 years of practice he had "never been involved in such a gigantic waste of time as this case".

+Hamadeh filed another lawsuit regarding the election result on January 4, 2023, after Mayes had already been sworn in as attorney general; the new lawsuit cited that the "recount results identified significant, material discrepancies" which were not known to the court during the previous lawsuit.
+Judge Jantzen rejected this lawsuit in July 2023, writing that election laws "preclude issuing a new trial with extended discovery", and finding that there was no new evidence that could not have been previously produced at the original trial.
+Hamadeh requested that the Arizona Supreme Court intervene in the lawsuit, but the Arizona Supreme Court responded that Hamadeh should follow the normal process to appeal to the Court of Appeals first, while further sanctioning Hamadeh and his legal team for having "misrepresented to this court that they had sought [a final judgment] when they had not done so".
+The Arizona Supreme Court sanction involved Hamadeh being ordered to pay over $55,000 for Mayes and Arizona Secretary of State Adrian Fontes' legal fees.